-The photo above also is enhanced by the natural frame created by the window.
+San Francisco city hall is loaded with natural frames for photography.
+The window photo we have been discussing is enhanced by a natural frame.
 Even though we can no longer place our brides and grooms in the window, we are still able to use it as a frame by placing the couple in front of it while standing on the ground.
 This still provides the natural frame but keeps us from getting in trouble with San Francisco city hall security staff and police.
+There are many other places in the building that offer similar backgrounds to create dramatic images.
 Other things we often due to to enhance bridal images involves moving the legs certain ways to give a more curvy silhouette.
 One of the most basic rules of portrait photography is to have the bride shift their weight to one leg or the other.
 Bending a knee can also yield great results.
 People often say, if you have a female joint, bend it!
 Here is a listing of some of our more helpful common bridal posing suggestions.
 We hope these ideas will help other photographers, both amateur and professional to understand how to make their subjects look their best.